 Benjamin: Today we’re going to talk about AI.
 AI is a very popular field right now both for academic researchers, people in industry and sometimes for students.
 And it’s a complicated field because no one’s exactly sure what AI is.
 Obviously, a lot of people say AI is demonstrating some kind of intelligence by computer.
 We are going to talk about what is AI, history of AI, what AI can do.
 Then we will let Pratik talk about his experience.
 Lastly we will answer your questions and describe briefly KTBYTE core classes.

 Two kind of buzzwordy terms these days are: machine learning (that is using a computer to learn from information) and deep learning (which are specifically neural networks that consist of layers of neurons in the computer that have similarities to our brain, but allow the computers to make predictions).
 A lot of AI these days is being able to take an input like a picture of a cat or dog, and tell you whether it’s a cat or a dog.
-Or Pratik, what kind predictions or are you trying to make, for example, in some of your projects.

 Part 2.: AI HISTORY